theOneOps/wordle-clone/README.md

 ## Todo:
 - [ ] Add security with some lazy loading in the game
 - [ ] Improve the animation reveal for the letters so that it looks exactly as the wordle game (the delay in the reveal)
+- [ ] filter the word to find (like removing all the ô, â é, and so on...)

 **********************************************************************************************